YarekTyshchenko/noddy/README.md

 Config
 ======

-Edit the config file @./config/config.json@ and fill in your IRC server details
+Edit the config file `./config/config.json` and fill in your IRC server details

+The runtime settings are persisted in `./config/settings.json`

 Install required modules via npm